 inside a large organization.

-Based on the patterns I have seen work — and the ones I have seen fail — here is the minimum viable structure for a fast-moving unit inside a large organization.
+Based on the patterns I have seen work (and the ones I have seen fail) here is the minimum viable structure for a fast-moving unit inside a large organization.
 Each element is load-bearing.
-Removing any one of them tends to produce the same outcome: a program that looks like innovation from the outside and operates like a committee on the inside.
+Removing any one of them tends to produce the same outcome: a program that looks like innovation from the outside and operates like a committee on the inside, the exact innovation theater that produces slide decks instead of shipped products.

 Advising Fortune 500 innovation teams.